learn-co-curriculum/dsc-database-admin-101/README.md

 * Create rows in a SQL table
 * Alter entries in a SQL table
 * Delete entries in a SQL table
+* Determine when it is necessary to commit changes to a database
 * Commit changes via sqlite3

 ## Previewing Files in the Current Working Directory